qctrl/python-pyquil/README.md

 ## Installation

-Q-CTRL Pyquil Adaptor can be installed through `pip` or from source.
+Q-CTRL PyQuil Adapter can be installed through `pip` or from source.
 We recommend the `pip` distribution to get the most recent stable release.
 If you want the latest features then install from source.

 ### Requirements

-To use Q-CTRL Pyquil Adaptor you will need an installation of Python.
+To use Q-CTRL PyQuil Adapter you will need an installation of Python.
 We recommend using the [Anaconda](https://www.anaconda.com/) distribution of Python.
 Anaconda includes standard numerical and scientific Python packages which are optimally compiled for your machine.
 Follow the [Anaconda